-Under the PBS, the subsidised cost of these drugs per prescription (one dose) is:
+Under the PBS, the subsidised cost of these drugs in 2020 per prescription (1 dose) is:

 For those who do not qualify for PBS subsidised drugs, the drug Avastin may be used.
 Avastin is not registered by the TGA for use in the eye.
 This is known as “off-label” use and it is not subsidised by the PBS for these conditions.
 The cost of Avastin typically ranges between $50 and $80 per dose.